Close Menu

 Q: What precautions should I take when visiting my elderly parent?

 Wear masks and PPE, maintain social distancing (at least 6 feet), practice good hygiene (frequent handwashing, etc.), and limit the duration and frequency of visits.
-(See Also: Is it Safe to Visit Mozambique Now? – 2023 Update)
+(See Also: Is Baton Rouge Safe To Visit?
+A Local’s Perspective)

 Q: What alternative options can I use to stay in touch with my elderly parent?